-- the acquisition of shareholdings or assets under the terms of a special process of corporate rescue or bankruptcy; - the acquisition of a shareholding merely as a guarantee; - the acquisition by credit institutions in nonfinancial undertakings of shareholdings of up to 25% of the voting rights of the latter, or if the acquisition is limited to a maximum period of 3 years.
+- the acquisition of shareholdings or assets taking place under the terms of legal proceedings of corporate rescue or bankruptcy before a court of law, in Portugal or in another jurisdiction (see case Wayzata/Merisant, decision of 8 January 2010).
+This bankruptcy exception therefore has a considerable broader scope than the equivalent derogation under the EC Merger Regulation (see EU Chapter above); - the acquisition of a shareholding merely as a guarantee; - the acquisition by credit institutions in nonfinancial undertakings of shareholdings of up to 25% of the voting rights of the latter, or if the acquisition is limited to a maximum period of 3 years.
 However, if there are no provisions for the transfer of the stock exceeding the 25% threshold upon the expiry of the 3-year transitional period, the transaction will likely be considered a concentration and may be subject to filing (see case 70/2005, CGD/Sumolis/Compal, decision of 9 January 2006).
-On the other hand, it cannot be excluded that an acquisition below 25% on a lasting basis (i.e., for more than three years) may be subject to notification if it confers control over the target in the meaning of the Act; and - the acquisition by the Portuguese State of a controlling shareholding in a credit institution, if carried out under the Bank Recapitalisation Scheme instituted by Law 63-A/2008 of 24 November 2008 as a response to the 2008 financial crisis.
+On the other hand, it cannot be excluded that an acquisition below 25% on a lasting basis (i.e., for more than three years) may be subject to notification if it confers control over the target in the meaning of the Act; and - the acquisition by the Portuguese State of a controlling shareholding in a credit institution, if carried out under the Bank Recapitalisation Scheme instituted by Law 63-A/2008 of 24 November 2008 as a response to the 2008 financial crisis and still in force (although it has not been used to date).